FontLab version 6.1.3.7013»

 Opening and exporting UFO»

-• When you open a UFO package, FontLab now reads the lib entries of each .glif file and stores them as a lib dictionary in the glyph object.
+- When you open a UFO package, FontLab now reads the

-• You can edit the contents of the lib dictionary using the Source panel.
+dictionaries in VFC/VFJ. - You can edit the contents of the

-• When you export a UFO 3 package, FontLab now writes the glyph lib dictionary for each glyph as a lib dictionary inside the .glif files.
+dictionary using the Source panel. - When you export a UFO 3 package, FontLab now writes the glyph

-• This version has many more UFO-related improvements, please check the Bug Fixes section.
+keys when reading UFO.
+We plan to add support for handling them in the future. - This version has many more UFO-related improvements, please check the Bug Fixes section.

 Note: the built-in UFO Package and DesignSpace + UFO profiles export UFO version 2.
 To export UFO version 3, open File > Profiles…, duplicate the built-in profiles and turn off Format settings > Use legacy format version.